sauerduels/discord-bot/README.md

 Copy *config.default.json* to *config.json* and open it in a text editor.
 Here you can change the following configuration options:

 - **discordToken**: The Discord bot token.
-You can obtain one by following [this guide](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
+One can obtained by following [this guide](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
 - **discordChannelID**: The ID of the channel where the bot shall print its messages.
 It can be obtained by right clicking on a Discord channel and selecting *Copy ID*.
 - **sauertrackerApiUrl**: The SauertTracker query URL.
-For example `http://sauertracker.net/api/games/find?gametype=duel&serverdesc=something` will find duels played on a server whose description contains *something*.
+For example, `http://sauertracker.net/api/games/find?gametype=duel&serverdesc=something` will find duels played on a server whose description contains *something*.

 ## Running